SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/iis-7.md

 ### Traffic Insights - Apps and Requests

-The **IIS 7 - Traffic Insights - Apps and Requests Dashboard** provides information on the requests made by each application, the top 10 applications and the number of requests received, the top 10 users making requests, cumulative user request percentiles, the top 10 clients by IP address and the number of requests made, and cumulative client request percentiles**.**
+The **IIS 7 - Traffic Insights - Apps and Requests Dashboard** provides information on the requests made by each application, the top 10 applications and the number of requests received, the top 10 users making requests, cumulative user request percentiles, the top 10 clients by IP address and the number of requests made, and cumulative client request percentiles.

 <img src={useBaseUrl('img/integrations/web-servers/IIS-7-Traffic-Insights-Apps-and-Requests.png')} alt="Traffic Insights - Apps and Requests" />